jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md

 pref_df  = DataFrame(Taro.readxl("table.xlsx", "PrefMatrix", pref_key, header = false))
 ```

-In Julia, we will classify the employees into arrays according to their type and the shifts into arrays according to their type and day of the week.
-These arrays will make construction of the model constraints easier.
+In Julia, we will classify the employees into arrays according to their type (desk/shelf/both).
+Similarly, we classify the shifts into arrays according to their type and also day of the week.
+These arrays will make construction of the model constraints easier later on.

+Below is an example of employee classification.
 ```julia
 # categorize staff by their type
 both_staff = Int64[]